RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-quickstart.md

 The [`FT.CREATE`](https://redis.io/commands/ft.create) command lets you create an index.
 It indexes Redis [hashes](https://redis.io/docs/manual/data-types/#hashes) by default.
 However, as of RediSearch v2.2, you can also [index JSON documents]({{<relref "/modules/redisearch/search-json-quickstart">}}) if you have the [RedisJSON]({{<relref "/modules/redisjson">}}) module enabled.

-You can use the optional `LANGUAGE` keyword to set the language used for indexing and [stemming](https://redis.io/docs/stack/search/reference/stemming).
+To set the language used for indexing and [stemming](https://redis.io/docs/stack/search/reference/stemming), include the optional `LANGUAGE` keyword.
 If you do not specify a language, it defaults to English.
 See [Supported languages](https://redis.io/docs/stack/search/reference/stemming/#supported-languages) for additional language options.

 When you define an index, you also need to define the schema, or structure, of the data you want to add to the index.